ceph/ceph/doc/glossary.rst

                 ``libvirt``.

 	Ceph Client
-                The collection of Ceph components which can access a Ceph Storage Cluster.
-These include the Ceph Object Gateway, the Ceph Block Device, the Ceph File System, and their corresponding libraries, kernel modules, and FUSEs.
+                Any of the Ceph components that can access a Ceph Storage Cluster.
+This includes the Ceph Object Gateway, the Ceph Block Device, the Ceph File System, and their corresponding libraries.
+It also includes kernel modules, and FUSEs (Filesystems in USERspace).

 	Ceph Client Libraries
                 The collection of libraries that can be used to interact with